 I need a new one

-Mirena can remain in the uterus for up to 7 years to prevent pregnancy.
+Mirena can remain in the uterus for up to 8 years to prevent pregnancy.
 If you are also using Mirena to treat heavy periods, you will need a new one after 5 years.
-If you choose to continue using Mirena, you’ll make an appointment with your healthcare professional to remove Mirena and place a new one.
+If you choose to continue using Mirena, you’ll make an appointment with your healthcare provider to remove Mirena and place a new one.
 Your new IUD can be placed immediately after the removal of the old one.

 I want to get pregnant

 If you are removing Mirena because you want to get pregnant, you can start trying as soon as Mirena is removed.
-Your healthcare professional can remove Mirena at any time.
+Your healthcare provider can remove Mirena at any time.
 You may become pregnant as soon as Mirena is removed.
 About 8 out of 10 women who want to become pregnant will become pregnant sometime in the first year after Mirena is removed.

 I no longer want to use Mirena